An original birth certificate is about truth: nothing more, nothing less.

 Understand the difference between a birth record and an adoption record.
 A birth record is a vital record.
 It is sealed only when an adoption becomes final (and unsealed if an adoption fails).
 So, while created as a result of adoption, the original birth certificate is never about adoption.
 It is always about birth.
 It is always your own vital record.
 Unchanged.

 Step up for adoptee rights.
 Bastard Nation, the adoptee rights organization, advocates nationally for adoptees and tracks legislation and adoptee-related developments.
-Local groups in many states are also advocating on the ground for changes in state laws, including pending legislation in New York and Massachusetts.
+Local groups in many states are also advocating on the ground for changes in state laws, including pending legislation in New York, Florida, and Massachusetts.
 Contact local groups to understand what you can do and how you can advocate for change.
 And, if you are not an adoptee, be supportive of what we are trying to do and understand why what we are doing is so important.